googleworkspace/google-chat-samples/python/auth-app/README.md

        --role="roles/datastore.owner"
       ```

-## Configure Google Chat Integration

-1. **Enable the Google Chat API:**  [Enable Chat API](https://console.cloud.google.com/flows/enableapi?apiid=chat.googleapis.com)
+## Create the Google Chat app

-2. **Create a Google Chat App:**
-   * Go to [Google Chat API](https://developers.google.com/chat/api/guides/quickstart/apps-script) and click "Configuration".
+* Go to [Google Chat API](https://developers.google.com/chat/api/guides/quickstart/apps-script) and click `Configuration`.
 * Enter your App Engine app's URL (obtained in the previous deployment steps) as the **HTTP endpoint URL**.
 * Complete the rest of the configuration as needed.

 ## Interact with the App